NoBlackBoxes/BlackBoxes/computers/NBBPU/compiler/README.md

 A Super simple C compiler

-1. Lexer
+1. Lexer (extract tokens and values)
-2. Syntax Analysis (construct tree)
+2. Syntax Analysis: Use grammar rules to top-down descend from full program text...
 3. Generate imtermediate code from tree